subair99/LLM_Zoomcamp_2024_Project/README.md

 Ensure the time is correct.

-You can change the timezone by replacing `TZ` in `.env`.
+The timezone can be changed by replacing `TZ` in `.env`.

 On some systems, specifically WSL, the clock in Docker may get out of sync with the host system.
-You can check that by running:
+This can checked that by running:

 ```bash
 docker run ubuntu date
 ```

-If the time doesn't match yours, you need to sync the clock:
+There is need to sync the clock if the time doesn't match:

 ```bash
 wsl